Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ru/maintain-guides-how-to-nominate.md

 sidebar_label: How to nominate
 ---

-This guide will walk you through how to nominate your DOTs to a validator node so that you can take part in the staking system and earn fresh DOTs.
+This guide will walk you through how to nominate your SOLARs to a validator node so that you can take part in the staking system and earn fresh SOLARs.

 It has been updated for the Alexander testnet and AXIASolar release PoC-4.